Supplier Code of Conduct

 9. Continuous Improvement & Awareness

-Failure to comply with this Code may lead to corrective actions, including suspension or termination of the supplier relationship, notification to regulatory authorities, and legal recourse.
-AdFixus reserves the right to update this Supplier Code of Conduct periodically to reflect regulatory developments, risk factors, and internal policy changes.
+Failure to comply with this Code may result in corrective actions, including suspension or termination of the supplier relationship, notification to regulatory authorities, or other legal measures.

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.